panoptes/panoptes-network/README.md

 See https://github.com/firebase/functions-samples

 ## Development

+> See also the [Development](https://github.com/panoptes/panoptes-utils/#development) section of `panoptes-utils` for an easier docker version.

 Development within the `panoptes-network` repository could be related to either the updating of individual GCP services or could be related to [Data Explorer](#data-explorer).